 So which makeup remover should you use?
-Nicola is a fan of micellar water, but prefers an oil based balm, and natural, super-soft pads.
+Nicola is a fan of micellar water, but prefers an oil based balm like the Peep Club Soothing Summer Eye Balm with Blue Tansy, £25, and natural, super-soft pads like the Reusable Velvet Bamboo Pads, £15.
 "I'd suggest leaving the cotton round on the eye for a moment to melt away the makeup, as something oil based it will break down the product easily this way," adds Nicola.
 "Then, gently wipe down and outwards.
 Make sure the pads you're using remain soft even after you wash them," says Nicola, as some reusable versions can become scratchy over time.

-If you'd rather not use cotton pads, a gentle balm that turns into a cleansing milk on contact with water is a great shout.
+If you'd rather not use cotton pads, a gentle balm which turns into a cleansing milk on contact with water is a great shout.
+Nicola likes Elemis' Pro-Collagen Cleansing Balm, £44, but the Revolution X Sali Hughes Butterclean Cleansing Balm, £14.99, is a purse-friendly alternative.
 If you have very sensitive eyes, Nicola also suggests looking out for products with minimal ingredients (4-5) and with a label that states they are specifically developed for eyes ('ophthalmologist tested').

 Avoid eye makeup remover which contains alcohol